carpentries-incubator/SDC-BIDS-IntroMRI/_episodes_md/04-open-mri-datasets.md

 ### DataLad

+Datalad is a great tool for "versioning" data.
+Downloading data using datalad has some advantages over downloading data via other ways:

+1. When you download the data, datalad is keeping track of exactly which version of the data you have.
+Meaning that if somebody updates/fixes that dataset later you can incorporate those fixes quickly.
+2. As datasets are getting bigger, we are getting to the point where all the data may not fit on your computer.
+Datalad first downloads the "small" data first (instead of the whole thing).
+So you can see what is there, plan your analysis, and only download the files you need to your local system.
+3. `datalad drop` let's you delete the files you are no longer using from your system - while holding on to the critical metadata that would allow you to report on the data, or re-download it to the same spot if you need it later.

+For more information about datalad - check out the [datalad handbook](http://handbook.datalad.org/en/latest/) or [this awesome tutorial video with rabbits!](https://www.youtube.com/watch?v=QsAqnP7TwyY).

 `DataLad` installs the data - which for a dataset means that we get the "small" data (i.e. the text files) and the download instructions for the larger files.
 We can now navigate the dataset like its a file system and plan our analysis.

 We'll switch to the terminal for this part.